-We decided to give it a try.
-Rated PG, so we thought it suitable lunch-time fare.
+I decided to give it a try.

-- The characters in general.
+The characters in general

 Characterization is definitely one of the things that makes the show so good.
-Besides the mom (Minnie Driver) who is a control-freak/British spaz and just very relatable (at least, she certainly speaks to my control-freak tendencies!), there’s also the dad who is a very lovable-slight-loser; the younger brother Ray who’s a control-freak in a completely opposite and very conflicting way from his mom, very smart, kind of nerdy, perpetually embarrassed by his family’s general weirdness; Dillan, the younger sister who is a jock but also a clever schemer.
+Apart from mom Minnie Driver, there’s also the dad who is a very lovable almost-loser; the younger brother Ray who’s a control-freak in a completely opposite (and very conflicting) way from his mom, very smart, kind of nerdy, perpetually embarrassed by his family’s general weirdness; and Dillan, the younger sister who is a jock but also a clever schemer.

 And of course, the pro-life-ness…

-It’s a show about a handicapped guy, people.
-And it actually works!
-And they talk about it!
-How he has dignity, how people write him off because he’s physically imperfect.
+And the characters talk about it.
+How he has dignity, how people write him off because he’s physically impaired.
 And part of what makes us love the mom (and the other guys too, but her especially) is how she fights to stick up for him and make sure he is treated with the dignity he deserves.